Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 - Quad Overdraw: This highlights GPU quads running multiple fragment shaders caused by small or thin triangles.
 - Vertex Density: This displays pixels running multiple vertex shaders.

 This is useful for Meshes that are far away or highly detailed.
 This debug tool can help you find GameObjects in your scene that may require LODs.
-This mode is not currently supported on Metal.
+This mode isn't currently supported on Metal.

 ### MatCap mode

-In MatCap mode, HDRP replaces the functionality of the Scene window's Lighting button with a material capture (MatCap.md) view.
+In MatCap mode, HDRP replaces the functionality of the Scene view's Lighting button with a material capture (MatCap.md) view.
 This mode is particularly useful to navigate and get a sense of the Scene without setting up the Scene lighting.
 For more information on the MatCap mode, including a description of how to use it, see [MatCap mode](MatCap.md)

 ### Backplate